rajvipulraj401/React/React_notes/Hooks/1-useState/Basic useState/Readme.md

 ```

-#### `This above code will not work it will not work it will not subtract -2 it will only subtract -1`
+ `The above code will not work ,it will not subtract -2 it will only subtract -1`

 **`Reason**  :--- Our count value is just the value of count when we render our function so here we are doing ,suppose here count value is 4 so we are doing in both cases 4-1 =3 so both will return same value  They are just overriding each other .